odoo/documentation/legal/terms/partnership.rst

 termination minimum 30 days before the end of the Term to the other party.

-3 Access to Odoo Enterprise Edition
+3 Access to Twenty20 Enterprise Edition
 ===================================

 3.1 Project platform access
 ---------------------------
-To help PARTNER promoting Odoo Enterprise, ODOO grants access to its Github code repository to PARTNER for all ‘Enterprise Edition’ modules, under the terms set forth in Exhibit A and the conditions restricted under  this agreement.
+To help PARTNER promoting Twenty20 Enterprise, ODOO grants access to its Github code repository to PARTNER for all ‘Enterprise Edition’ modules, under the terms set forth in Exhibit A and the conditions restricted under  this agreement.
 This access will be granted as of the signature of this agreement and be revoked should the partnership contract be revoked.

 3.2 Restrictions
 ----------------
-PARTNER commits to keep confidentiality of the source code of Odoo Enterprise edition modules licensed under restricted rights (labelled as ‘Enterprise Edition’) within its staff.
-The access to clients is governed by the Odoo Enterprise Contract (version 4.0 and above).
+PARTNER commits to keep confidentiality of the source code of Twenty20 Enterprise edition modules licensed under restricted rights (labelled as ‘Enterprise Edition’) within its staff.
+The access to clients is governed by the Twenty20 Enterprise Contract (version 4.0 and above).
 PARTNER agrees to NOT redistribute this code to 3rd parties without the explicit agreement of ODOO.
-Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Odoo Enterprise edition code that is required to verify the validity of usage of Odoo Enterprise edition, collects statistics that are needed for that purpose and enforce the payment of the subscription.
+Notwithstanding the above, PARTNER commits to wholly preserve the integrity of the Twenty20 Enterprise edition code that is required to verify the validity of usage of Twenty20 Enterprise edition, collects statistics that are needed for that purpose and enforce the payment of the subscription.

 4 Partnership Services